FREE Case Review (866) 588-0600

 In most states, hitting a family pet with your car is illegal, and not stopping or notifying the local authority is.

 If you drive away, you could end up in legal trouble.
-If you do everything you can to save the animal's life, the owner will be held responsible for the accident instead of you.
+If you do everything you can to save the animal's life, the owner will be responsible for the accident instead of you.
 Don’t forget you need to notify the owners and inform them about the accident

 You have to call the police.
 The big issue is the failure to stop to render aid